teohxuen/RoboCup-2018-Rescue-Line/README.md

 Final rank: Probably the last few teams
 Rules for RoboCup Rescue Line 2018 can be found [here](http://junior.robocup.org/wp-content/uploads/2018Rules/rescue_line_rules_final_2018.pdf).
 NXT was programmed using NXC as it was easier to code the communication between the nanos and the NXT.
-The code has not been tidied up since the competition, hence it will be a little messy.
+**WARNING: The code has yet to be tidied up and there is a huge lack of comments.
+Be ready for sphagetti code.**
 ## Description of the robot
 Our robot comprises 1 NXT and 2 Arduino Nano